SidneyLinkers/github-for-developers-12/docs/sidney-linkers.md

 - [x] A hobby

-My favorite color is Blue
+My favorite color is Cobalt-Blue